-The Company continues to review other projects with the intent to expand its portfolio.
+The Company's focus is the Caldera and Fortuity 89 properties.
+It continues to review other projects and would consider expanding its portfolio in the right circumstances.
 At present, the Company's focus is on gold projects located in the western United States but it may consider other favourable jurisdictions.